I am a Person Centred Counsellor which means that you will do the majority of the talking.

 In the first session I initially take the lead and after introductions and settling in I'll take you through our contract.
 This is important even if you choose not to work with me and we never meet again because it makes you aware of the confidential nature of our counselling sessions and occasions when I am legally or ethically required to break that confidentiality agreement.
 I believe this gives you the ability to make informed choices about what you say and what you may not want to say.
 You can find a copy of my latest contract here.

-Talking through the contract takes a few minutes and hopefully we are feeling at ease with each other, now we can get on with the content of your session.
+Talking through the contract takes a few minutes and hopefully we are feeling at ease with each other.
+Now we can get on with the content of your session.
 This is where things become harder to predict, you might want to give me a flavour of your life, past or present.
 You might prefer to discuss the particular circumstances that have brought you to see me today.
 You might not know how to begin or what to say I am here to be with you while you figure out how this first session is going to go

 Fifty minutes to talk just about yourself is something that many people will never have experienced it was certainly one of my concerns when I went for counselling, what will I talk about?
 What if she thinks I am boring?
 Is it really going to do me any good just moaning on about my stuff?
 I can't say that all of the counsellors I tried out put these fears to rest but certainly the ones I found most helpful did.

-I welcome anything you might choose to bring, I believe you are the expert on what is important and what isn't and I find that the sessions will develop a rhythm of their own.
+I welcome anything you might choose to bring, I believe you are the expert on what is important and I find that the sessions will develop a rhythm of their own.
 Everybody will have a different experience of counselling because we are all different and the relationship that is built in the counselling room is a unique thing developed between us.